entrptaher/node-paginate/readme.md

 ![](https://i.imgur.com/rvvEJmR.png)

 ## Additional Changes
-Furthermore the following changes have been done with no relation to the tutorial,
+Furthermore the following changes have been done for personal choice, See [this commit](https://github.com/entrptaher/node-paginate/tree/7aa563954247be6019fe00f29fb30bc3b3014669) for a less destructive code.

 - Add readme
 - Updated all package versions
 - Added nodemon as devDependency